-Growing up near St. Paul, Minnesota I didn’t have to travel far to recieve my BFA from the University of Wisconsin, Madison where I studied Comparative Literature and Art.
-I was the Art Director for Sony Online overseeing the development of dozens of online games based on Sony properties and licensed titles including the first web based interactive versions of JEOPARDY!, Wheel of Fortune, The Dating Game and Trivial Pursuit.
+After a few years more in Madison I transferred myself to Los Angeles.
 I worked in a number of graphic design and art direction positions.
 Overseeing websites, creating marketing material, creating international multimedia projects for various companies including, Apple Inc., Adobe, Blockbuster, Transamerica, Honda, Toyota and many more.
+I became an Art Director for Sony Online Entertainment overseeing the development of dozens of online games based on Sony properties and licensed titles including the first web based interactive versions of JEOPARDY!, Wheel of Fortune, The Dating Game and Trivial Pursuit.
 I was a Creative Director for Pearson Televison New Media where I developed Family Feud Online for multiple countries and worked with the television production department to bring supporting websites live for new TV shows.

 Ideas are funky things and it’s not always clear why one idea works so much better in one medium than another.
 That’s the fun and dynamic part and is very intriguing to me.
 I love drawing and writing picture books.
 The Book That Eats People was a finalist in the 2010 Children’s Choice Book Awards and art work from the book was selected for the Illustration West 47 show in 2009.

 I enjoy telling stories, no matter the medium, and this blog is a place to informally share my work in progress and post on topics that intrigue the writer/artist in me.

 You can contact me at: markfearing (at) gmail dot com or fill out and submit the form below.
 Happy interwebbing!